Sea level rise

 The global average sea level has risen about 25 cm since 1880.

 Sea surface height change from 1992 to 2019: Blue regions are where sea level has gone down, and orange/red regions are where sea level has risen (the visualization is based on satellite data).

-The sea level has been rising since the end of the Last Glacial Maximum, which was around 20,000 years ago.
-Between 1901 and 2018, the average sea level rose by 15–25 cm, with an increase of 2.3 mm per year since the 1970s.
+The sea level has generally been rising since the end of the Last Glacial Maximum, which was around 20,000 years ago.
+Between 1901 and 2018, the global average sea level rose by 15–25 cm, with an increase of 2.3 mm per year since the 1970s.
 This was faster than the sea level had ever risen over at least the past 3,000 years.
 The rate accelerated to 4.62 mm/yr for the decade 2013–2022.
 Climate change due to human activities is the main cause of this persistent acceleration.
 Between 1993 and 2018, melting ice sheets and glaciers accounted for 44% of sea level rise, with another 42% resulting from thermal expansion of water.

 Sea level rise lags behind changes in the Earth's temperature by decades, and sea level rise will therefore continue to accelerate between now and 2050 in response to warming that has already happened.
 What happens after that depends on future human greenhouse gas emissions.
-If there are very deep cuts in emissions, sea level rise would slow between 2050 and 2100.
-The reported factors of increase in flood hazard potential are often exceedingly large, ranging from 10 to 1000 for even modest sea-level rise scenarios of 0.5 m or less.
-It could then reach by 2100 between 30 cm and 1.0 m from now and approximately 60 cm to 130 cm from the 19th century.
+If there are very deep cuts in emissions, sea level rise would slow down between 2050 and 2100.
+It could then rise by between 30 cm and 1.0 m between the early 2020s and 2100, or by approximately 60 cm to 130 cm from the 19th century to 2100.
 With high emissions it would instead accelerate further, and could rise by 50 cm (1.6 ft) or even by 1.9 m (6.2 ft) by 2100.
 In the long run, sea level rise would amount to 2-3 m over the next 2000 years if warming stays to its current 1.5 C-change over the pre-industrial past.
 It would be 19-22 m if warming peaks at 5 C-change.
+The expected increase in flood hazard potential is often exceedingly large even for modest sea-level rise scenarios, ranging from 10 to 1000 for rises of 0.5 m or less.